Registration and induction

 - Foster effective working relationships within the supervision team, with particular regard to clear and effective communication.

 - Contribute to the orientation and induction of graduate research candidates within their School or Department context.

 - Support candidate progression processes, and in the event of a problem, be proactive in seeking help or advice.

 - Consider occupational health and safety requirements, and do what is possible to foster a safe working environment for graduate researchers.

 - Be responsible for any ethics and biosafety requirements, and Defence Export Controls that may relate to the project.

-- Participate in formal supervision workshops, engagement with mentoring opportunities, and/or participation in other related activities organised at College, School or discipline level.
+- Participate in formal supervision workshops, engagement with mentoring opportunities, and/or participation in other related activities organised at the Schools and Departments or discipline level.